bSzala/tabata/README.md

 ## Keyboard control

 A user is able to use "Enter" key to start and stop a tabata counter.
-In case of any interaption during the training, the user can pause and then resume counter by using "Space" key on keyboard.
+In case of any interaption during the training, the user can pause and then resume counter by using "Space" key on the keyboard.

 ## Credits